About MSBA Elections 2024

 The next two roles are mainstays of this organization.

 The Treasurer does just what it sounds like: manages the money, and all the records around it, while keeping the Board informed of all the above.
 The Treasurer takes care of the bank accounts, manages your membership, and gets us audited from time to time.
-Bob Crouse was a remarkable foundation stone for the MSBA in this role for several years, and left us in great shape.
-Stefanie Ottenstein has continued the work of making sure that we have met all the financial, regulatory and insurance criteria that apply to non-profits these days.
+Treasurers do the work of making sure that we have met all the financial, regulatory and insurance criteria that apply to non-profits these days.

 The First Vice President functions as the Program Chair for MSBA, and finds places and times for all Board and membership meetings, recruits speakers, manages all the vendors and tables, works with the volunteers who provide AV and refreshments.
 In November, the First VP also recruits judges and volunteers for the Honey Show, and always negotiates all the arrangements the speakers need to get to and from us.
 Other officers assist the 1st VP in many of these tasks.

-The President is also limited to two one-year terms, and 2021 is the end of Kim Mehalick's time as president.
+The President is also limited to two one-year terms.
 That job is responsible for calling meetings, compiling reports, appointing committees, and representing the association in places like Annapolis and to outside organizations like the press or the Farm Bureau.

 How are officers selected?
 What if you would like to serve?

 The Board term limits are a good idea, because it keeps new people flowing through our team.
 Before each election, a Nominations Committee is appointed to reach out to existing and potential officers about playing a role on the board.
-This year, the Nominating Committee is run by Toni Burnham assisted by Brittany Llewelyn, Debbie Hewitt, and Mary Laura Fitzgerald, and they may recruit helpers.
+This year, the Nominating Committee is run by Toni Burnham assisted by Mary Laura Fitzgerald and Rob Yochem, and they may recruit helpers.
 If you are interested, it’s a good idea to get in contact.